 Combining any of the 160 MyReadingMappedTM maps of history and science with the hundreds other maps and the 3D technology available on ClimateViewer 3D enables you to customize your individual self-learning, classroom teaching, or homeschooling efforts.
 Making it a unique educational resource where you get to customize a powerful self-organized learning environment.
 Consider it an individual-learning pedagogy and teaching experience or a self-learning andragogy where you can digitally experience history and science for yourself the way you want to learn or teach it.
 By combining maps in this manner encourages critical and analytical thinking and the power of “what if I combine this with that…?” to a wide degree of subject matter from ancient ruins, to famous explorer expeditions, climate classifications, paleontology, oceanography, environmental disasters, disease outbreaks, wars, evolution, migration, green energy solutions, landscape painting sites, architecture, sunken ships, and more.

 Want proof of the above authoritative inbound MyReadingMapped links?
-Then check out the many pages of them in this Google search for the old MyReadingMapped web site.
+Then check out this Google search for the old MyReadingMapped web site.
 This image seach indicates the impact that the old MyReadingMapped site had on the internet.
-At the point the site crashed Google Map reported MyReadingMapped's custom Google Maps had a total of over 475,000 map views in a four year period including school web sites.

 As shown above, you can combine the over 100-year-old Geography of the Köppen Climate Classification System map with today’s NOAA 24-Hour Radar map to see whether or not climate change has occurred in a given geography.
 Note how the highlighted color-coded dry steppe sits in an area surrounded by an east moving storm.
 What is going on there?
 Does the biome impact the weather as much as the weather impacts the biome?

 Instructions: To combine the maps you first click the Go To Maps link above or at the bottom of this page.
-Open the Climate Classification map from the Geoscience section of the map directory, and then add the Radar map from the Precipitation section.
-You can even view both maps with mountains by activating the terrain mesh located at the bottom of the map directory.
+Select the + sign at the right of the screen to bring up the map directory.
+Open the Classification map from the Geoscience section of the map directory, and then add the Radar map from the Precipitation section.
+You can even view both maps with mountains by activating the STK terrain mesh located at the bottom of the map directory.
 When you select a map from the map directory, a list of placemarks opens that list them in the proper chronological order.
 If you select a placemark from the list it will automatically zoom in on that location.
 You then click the placemark in the map to read its content about that location and any links that are available.

 Or, combine the Geography of the Köppen Climate Classification System map with the Wind Velocity map, no longer shown as shown above, to see how much wind there is in the highlighted green-color coded vegetated subtropics, but not in the orange- color coded desert.
 The Wind map is found in the Live!
 Weather section.
 Try it merged here.